 The risk of respiratory depression is greater with the use of high doses of opioids and in opioid-naïve patients.
 Initiation of opioid treatment should be at the lower end of the dosage recommendations with careful titration of doses to achieve effective pain relief.
 Careful calculation of equianalgesic doses is required when changing opioids or switching from immediate release to modified release formulations, together with consideration of pharmacological differences between opioids.
-Consider starting the new opioid at a reduced dose to account for individual variation in response (see section 4.2 Dose and Method of Administration).
+Consider starting the new opioid at a reduced dose to account for individual variation in response (see section 4.2).